rylan-justice/cessation/README.md

 # Cessation

-A script that initiates the termination of startup processes.
+Initiates the termination of startup processes

 ## Installation